 Posts by Harrison Wolfe:

-2020 is finally coming to a close, but it’s time to start thinking about the year ahead.
+With the New Year upon us, it’s time for retirement plan sponsors to think about the year ahead.
 For employers and businesses, this means thinking about the future of their company and their employees.
-This year was anything but ordinary, but when you add an election into the mix, what does this mean for plan sponsors?
-Here are four things every plan sponsor should be thinking about for 2021.
+Here are four things every plan sponsor should consider in the coming year.

 Open enrollment (the annual period where you can enroll in major medical health insurance plans), begins November 1, 2020 and will remain open for 45 days, or until December 15.
 For someone looking to change or add coverage, this offers a short window of time to decide on and select your health insurance plan.
 Before rushing a decision to meet this deadline, take some time now to review and prepare.
 Below we’ve rounded up our top tips for choosing the right health insurance plan for you and your family’s needs.